MrNice/tesselate/README.md

     B: [‘ir-attx4’, ‘ir’],
   },

-  development: true //Optional.
+  development: true // Optional.
 True by default.
 Set to false to deactivate debugging logs

 }
 ````
 yourCode is an anonymous function that is passed m, an object with your modules loaded as properties with the names you gave them and the 'tessel' module, which was required for you.
 It is invoked for you as soon as all modules report that they're ready.
+If you require other modules before requiring and calling tesselate, they will be available to you in the callback function as well, as they are preserved in the callback's closure scope.

 ````
 tesselate(optionsObject, function(tessel, m){
   //your code here, referring to tessel as tessel and your modules as m.yourGivenModuleName